7th Pay Commission: How Jaitley saved Crores of Rupees this Financial year.

 HOW MR. ARUN JAITLEY SAVED CRORES FOR THE GOVERNMENT:

 1. The hike in basic pay has resulted in a marginal increase in the total salary drawn by government employees.
-This is because allowances form a sizeable chunk of their pay.
+This is because allowances form a sizeable chunk of their pay.2.
+Till date, the government has not made announcements on when exactly does it plan to start giving out the allowances to its employees.

 3. The government had asked the Committee on Allowances headed by Finance Secretary Ashok Lavasa to review the recommendations of the 7th Pay Commission on allowances.